Jason-nzd/terraform-ecs-fargate/readme.md

 # Terraform - Web Server ECS on AWS

-This terraform provides quick management and deployment of load-balanced web-servers running as an ECS cluster on AWS.
+This terraform provides quick management and deployment of load-balanced web-servers running as an ECS Fargate cluster on AWS.

 The terraform folder `/ECR-Registry` will setup an ECR Registry only.
 It can be safely left deployed at very little cost.

 The terraform folder `/ECS-Service` will deploy:

 - VPC with Subnets and Security Groups
-- ECS Cluster, ECS Task Definition and ECS Service
+- ECS Cluster, ECS Task Definition and ECS Fargate Service
-- Load Balancer and Target Group.
+- Load Balancer, Listener and Target Group

 There is a small hourly cost for running this, so it should be taken down when not needed.

+## Requirements

-This project requires Docker and Terraform to be installed, and AWS credentials to be set.
+This project requires Docker and Terraform to be installed, AWS credentials to be set, and a dockerized web project ready to go.

-## Setting up ECR
+## Setup ECR Container Registry

 `cd` into `/ECR-Registry` and check `variables.tf`.
 If any need to be overridden, create a `local.tfvars` file and place the overridden variables in there.